nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     Expected: An error message indicating that the selected watchlist is already the active watchlist is printed.

     4. Other incorrect commands to try:
-        1.  `watchlist -s`
+        1.  `watchlist -s`.
         2.  `watchlist -s x` (where x is a negative number, a word, or an additional parameter).

 <br/>

 ### D.6: Deleting a watchlist
 1. Deleting a watchlist.
-    1. Prerequisite: The watchlist list in the current workspace has at least 2 watchlist, and **the first watchlist is the active watchlist**.
+    1. Prerequisite: The current workspace has at least 2 watchlist, and **the first watchlist is the active watchlist**.

     2. Test case: `watchlist -d 2` <br/>
     Expected: The second watchlist in the list is deleted, and a message indicating the name of the deleted watchlist is printed.

     3. Test case: `watchlist -d 1` <br/>
-    Expected: The first watchlist in the list is deleted, and a message indicating the name of the deleted watchlist, and the name of the new active watchlist is printed.
+    Expected: The first watchlist in the list is deleted, and the first watchlist that is in the list after the deletion becomes the new active watchlist.
+    Then, a message indicating the name of the deleted watchlist, and the name of the new active watchlist is printed.

     4. Other incorrect commands to try:
-        1.  `watchlist -d`
+        1.  `watchlist -d`.
-        2.  `watchlist -d x` (where x is a negative number, a word, or an additional parameter)
+        2.  `watchlist -d x` (where x is a negative number, a word, or an additional parameter).

 <br/>